inko-lang/inko/docs/source/getting-started/operators.md

 ## Not-nil operator

-There exists on special operator: the postfix `!` operator, also known as the not-nil operator.
+There exists one special postfix operator: the `!` operator, also known as the not-nil operator.
 This operator is only available to optional types, and only exists at compile-time.
 This operator is used to convert a `?T` to a `T`, without any runtime checks.
 For example: